CleanMyMac free alternative (and cheap picks)

 The job: Checking your Mac for malware, adware, and other threats.

 macOS XProtect (built in, free): Apple ships malware protection with every Mac.
-XProtect checks files as they're downloaded and opened.
-It runs silently in the background and updates automatically.
-For most users, this is sufficient.
+It checks files as they're downloaded and opened, silently, in the background.

 Malwarebytes Free (free): A well-regarded second-opinion scanner.
-Useful if you suspect something slipped through, or if you've been downloading from less reputable sources.
-The free version scans on demand; a paid version adds real-time protection.
-Run it once to check, then uninstall if everything's clean.
+Useful if you suspect something slipped through.
+Scans on demand; run once, then uninstall if clean.

 XProtect covers everyday protection.
-Add a free Malwarebytes scan if you want a second opinion.
-No paid subscription needed for most users.
+Add a free Malwarebytes scan for a second opinion.

 The mix-and-match recipe